Enhancing Dynamic Range of Sub-Quantum-Limit Measurements via Quantum Deamplification

-{\it Acknowledgement.} We thank Leon Zaporski, Matthew Radzihovsky, Gustavo Velez, Guo-Qing Wang and Zhi-Yao Hu for helpful discussion.
-This work is supported by the National Natural Science Foundation of China (Grant No.~12304543) and the Innovation Program for Quantum Science and Technology (Grant No.~2021ZD0302100).
-L.-N.W. acknowledges support by the Hainan Province Science and Technology Talent Innovation Project (Grant No.~KJRC2023L05).
+{\it Acknowledgement.} We thank Leon Zaporski, Gustavo Velez, Guo-Qing Wang and Zhi-Yao Hu for helpful discussion.
+The following funding sources were acknowledged solely by the respective co-authors and are not related to any institutional support from MIT: M.X. is supported by National Natural Science Foundation of China (No.~12304543) and the Innovation Program for Quantum Science and Technology (No.~2021ZD0302100).
+L.-N.W. acknowledges support by the Hainan Province Science and Technology Talent Innovation Project (No.~KJRC2023L05).
 D.V.V. acknowledges funding by the Austrian Science Fund (FWF) [10.55776/COE1].
-M.X. is also supported by the Jiangsu Province \& Longcheng Youth Science and Technology Talent Support Project.
+The primary numerical calculations in this study was carried out by Q.L. at MIT.
+The collaboration with non-MIT authors was limited to scholarly discussions and exchange of academic ideas.
+There was no transfer of materials, financial support, or institutional resource sharing between MIT and the non-US institutes involved in the collaboration.